Staying Fit

-“It was a great bonding experience at a time when we were all feeling isolated,” says Sagan Levitan, the mother of two teen boys living in Pittsford, New York.
-And the family, like many others celebrating Hanukkah, will be biting into the powdery, jammy treat again this year.
+“It was a great bonding experience at a time when we were all feeling isolated,” says Sagan Levitan, the mother of two boys living in Pittsford, New York.
+And the family, like many others celebrating Hanukkah, has been biting into the powdery, jammy treat ever since.

-Sufganiyot (the plural for sufganiyah) have become a popular indulgence during the Hanukkah holiday.
-These doughnuts are typically available for a limited time a month or so leading up to Hanukkah, and people craving the sweets sometimes spend hours in line outside their favorite bakeries to order dozens.
+Sufganiyot (the plural for sufganiyah) are typically available for a limited time a month or so leading up to Hanukkah, and people craving the sweets sometimes spend hours in line outside their favorite bakeries to order dozens.

 Wildly popular in Israel (where bakers will sell more than 20 million during the eight-day holiday), sufganiyot rolled into U.S. Hanukkah celebrations only relatively recently.
 As late-20th-century Jews traveled back and forth to Israel, they brought the sweet confection home to the U.S.